Bhuvaneshwari-2003/19AI550_AI_for_Games/Ex.No11_MiniProject.md

 ### DATE: 25.10.2024
 ### REGISTER NUMBER :212221240010
 ### AIM:
-To write a python program to simulate the Balloon shooter game using pygame
+To write a python program to simulate the Balloon shooter game using pygame.
 ### Algorithm:

 1.Set up Pygame and create a display window.